-Atka mackerel length distributions from the 2013 and 2014 fisheries by management area are shown in Figures 17.2 and 17.3, respectively.
-The modes at about 29-35 cm and 30-36 cm in the 2013 and 2014 542 fishery length distributions represent the 2006 and 2007 year classes.
-The available 2014 fishery data are presented and should be considered preliminary, but are similar to the 2013 distributions.
-A significant difference in 2014 is the bimodal distribution of area 541 fish with modes at 32 and 39 cm.
-The 2014 area 541 mode at 32 cm may include 2 and 3 year olds from the 2011 and 2010 year classes.
-The 39-40 cm modes from area 541 in 2013 and 2014 are likely comprised of fish from the 2009 year class.
+Atka mackerel length distributions from the 2014 and preliminary 2015 fisheries by management area are shown in Figures 17.2 and 17.3, respectively.
+The modes at about 33-37 cm and 37-40 cm in the 2014 and 2015 fishery length distributions respectively, represent the 2011 year class which dominated the 2014 fishery catch.
+The available 2015 fishery data are presented and should be considered preliminary, but are similar to the 2014 distributions.
+A significant difference in 2015 is the presentation of data from fish sampled from area 543, which was previously closed to directed fishing for Atka mackerel.
+A bimodal distribution of fish is apparent in the 2015 distributions, and the modes at 28 and 31 cm may represent 2 year olds from the 2010 year class.